dthaler/iftype-reg/draft-thaler-iftype-reg.md

 Definers of sub-layers and sub-types should consider which model is more appropriate for their needs.
-A sub-layer is generally used whenever either a dynamic relationship (i.e., which instances layer over which other instances can change over time) or a multiplexing relationship exists with another sub-layer.
+A sub-layer is generally used whenever either a dynamic relationship exists (i.e., which instances layer over which other instances can change over time) or a multiplexing relationship exists with another sub-layer.
-A sub-type can be used when neither of these are true, but where one interface type data is conceptually a subclass of another interface type, as far as a management data model is concerned.
+A sub-type can be used when neither of these are true, but where one interface type is conceptually a subclass of another interface type, as far as a management data model is concerned.

 PROPOSED CLARIFICATION/ELABORATION: